Polynomial representation of general partial Boolean functions with a single quantum query: Equivalent transformation of partial Boolean functions

+holds. \end{theorem} In fact, Theorem \ref{Decisiontheorem} establishes a relationship between the linear system of equations and an exact quantum 1-query algorithm by Eq.~\eqref{solve}.
+Here, $z_{i}=\sum_{j}\lvert\alpha_{i,j}\rvert^{2}$ holds for $U_{0}\lvert\psi\rangle=\sum_{i,j}\alpha_{i,j}\lvert i,j\rangle$ (i.e., the state before the unique query of an exact quantum 1-query algorithm).
+In fact, if a quantum 1-query algorithm in this class and a Boolean function $f$ can make Eq.~\eqref{solve} hold, then it is not difficult to verify that the algorithm can compute $f$ exactly.

-holds. \end{theorem} By Theorem \ref{Decisiontheorem}, we get the following two Reduction laws. \begin{corollary}[Reduction law 1] If an $n$-bit non-constant partial Boolean function $f:$ $D\rightarrow$ $\{0,1\}$ can be computed by an exact quantum 1-query algorithm, then for any $S\subseteq\{a\oplus b:f(a)\neq f(b)\}$, the function $g_{f}$ defined by
+By Theorem \ref{Decisiontheorem}, we get the following two transformation laws that will contribute to define a new equivalence relation. \begin{corollary}[Transformation law 1] If an $n$-bit non-constant partial Boolean function $f:$ $D\rightarrow$ $\{0,1\}$ can be computed by an exact quantum 1-query algorithm, then for any $S\subseteq\{a\oplus b:f(a)\neq f(b)\}$, the function $g_{f}$ defined by